ibm-messaging/mq-mqi-nodejs/README.md

 This package is provided as-is with no guarantees of support or updates.
-There are also no guarantees of compatibility with any future versions of the package; the API is subject to change based on any feedback.
+There are also no guarantees of compatibility with any future versions of the package.
+The API is subject to change based on any feedback.

 ## Issues and Contributions